vishkatyan/learn_php/README.md

 Rest of the things are as same as C, C++ or java like operators, expressions, switch case, statements, loops...

 Currently learning about functions in PHP...

+Recently I have made a mini project called as 'Calculator with dynamic content'.

 To be continued...

 ![Screenshot (72)](https://user-images.githubusercontent.com/82721870/185788929-99bb372f-8dfe-47d4-b877-6a27705f787f.png)